The Surge of Refugees from Mexico and Central America has come to Idaho.

 Backlogs are straining Boise's Immigration Court.

-Boise's Immigration Court is managed by the Department of Justice, Executive Office of Immigration Review (EOIR), Immigration Court, in Portland, Oregon.
-Our wait times mirror those of Oregon; a typical case waits more than 2 years before a final adjudication of the immigrant's claims can be made.
+Boise's Immigration Court is managed by the Department of Justice, Executive Office of Immigration Review (EOIR), Immigration Court, in Salt Lake City, Utah.
+Our wait times mirror those of Salt Lake City; a typical case waits more than 2 years before a final adjudication of the immigrant's claims can be made.
 The current Boise docket has the capacity of reviewing approximately sixty (60) an initial (Master Calendar) hearings per week.
 Local attorneys who practice regularly at the Boise Immigration Court have noted that more than 2/3rd of these case are unrepresented Latin American individuals, usually in family units.
 These cases have passed a "credible fear" determination after being screened by U.S. Customs and Border Protection but have no right to court-appointed counsel.
 Therefore, in order to ensure Due Process, the immigration judge must work carefully with each individual, often through a court translator, to ensure that the U.S. comports with international protocol on refugee identification and placement.